deviodigital/cleanblog-child/README.md

 cleanblog-child is a WordPress Child Theme for the [Clean Blog](https://github.com/deviodigital/cleanblog) WordPress theme by [Robert DeVore](http://www.robertdevore.com/)

+**current version:** 1.0.1

 ## Files

 - **style.css** which is empty and ready for your custom styles!
 - **functions.php** which enqueues the `cleanblog` stylesheet and also adds in function samples for all action hooks in the `cleanblog` theme

+### Automatic Updates

+This theme will automatically let you know in your WordPress dashboard when there are updates.

+**Please note:** [The Github Updater](https://github.com/afragen/github-updater) plugin is required in order to receive these updates.

 ### License